 Greubel Forsey sees unprecedented scope for creativity and unexplored mechanical applications in this terra incognita.
 We have demonstrated, for example, that a watch mechanism can be powered on the energy generated by the airflow inside the movement.
 Mechanical Nano will also enable us to create new complications such as the Indicateur de Fréquence.

-Greubel Forsey will regularly share updates on these research developments in 2018 with, notably, the fruits of research from the first two prototypes.
+Greubel Forsey will regularly share updates on these research developments in 2017 and 2018 with, notably, the fruits of research from the first two prototypes.
 We are now working on the first Mechanical Nano timepiece, which will be unveiled in the near future.
 This fascinating project is a new milestone in the history of mechanical watchmaking and lays the foundations for a new era in watchmaking.